transcom/mymove/docs/adr/0053-consolidate-moves-and-mtos.md

 table already has a `status` field with a `CANCELED` option, so we can get rid of `is_canceled` and use `status` instead.

-* `reference_id`: Serves as a unique prefix for payment request numbers.
-It is in the format dddd-dddd.
+* `reference_id`: A unique identifier for an MTO (which also serves as the prefix for payment request numbers) in `dddd-dddd` format.
+A `moves` record already has a unique identifier with `locator`, so we shouldn't need both after merging.

 ## Pros and Cons of the Alternatives